The Best Cranberry Orange Bread

 Instructions

-• Preheat the oven to 350 degrees and grease a 9×5 bread pan or a tea loaf pan well.
+• Preheat the oven to 350 degrees F and grease a 9×5 bread pan or a tea loaf pan well.

 • In a large bowl, add the granulated sugar and the orange zest.
 Stir the mixture together until the sugar starts to turn a bit orange and is fragrant.
 Add the flour, salt, and baking powder to the sugar mixture and whisk to combine well.